tolitius/bb8/README.md

 > _will discuss `--new-tx` later as it is still work in progress to include other transaction operations_

-and now this link to the domain is there on the Stellar network:
+and now the issuer account is linked to its home domain where Stellar can find more details about it:

 ```sh
 $ ./mc --account-details $(cat issuer.pub) | jq '.home_domain'